naoshibaikyu/superbuddn/test.md

 %In the bathroom...

-Fallingstar: ...
+Fallingstar Annoyed: ...
 That has to be the most far-fetched thing I've ever heard.
 And out of you, that's saying a lot.

 Kayorei: No one ever believes at first.
 But I tell you...
 I've seen them.
 They're here... on the ship.

-Fallingstar: Kay...
+Fallingstar Annoyed: Kay...
 It's just the seven of us and the Joes.

 Kayorei: Exactly!
 The Joes!

-Fallingstar: But you just said it was --
+Fallingstar Annoyed: But you just said it was --

 Kayorei: **[grabs Falling star and starts shaking him]** That's who they are!
 IT'S A CONSPIRACY, I TELL YOU!